The 10 Best Domain Name Registrars

 - Pork Bun

-Namecheap tops the list because they are the best domain name registrar in terms of price.
-If you want the lowest price possible for domain name registration and domain name transfers at a company that’s been in business for years, then simply go with Namecheap.
+Namecheap tops the list because they are the best domain name registrar in terms of price and service.
+If you want the lowest price possible for domain name registration, 24/7 support and domain name transfers at a company that’s been in business for years, then simply go with Namecheap.

-While they provide various services like hosting.
-Their core business is domain name registration.
-With your domain you also get WHOIS guard for free for life.
-Other domain name registrars charge a hefty fee for WHOIS guard protection.
+While they provide various services like hosting, a website builder and professional email for small businesses, their core business has always been domain name registration.
+With your domain you also get WHOIS guard for free for life, while other domain name registrars like to charge a hefty fee for WHOIS guard protection.

-- The lowest prices for domain name registration
+- Low prices and good support for domain name registration.

 - Free WHOIS guard to keep your personal information private.